canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

    of Ubuntu 14.04 LTS for AMD64; however, you may want to add 12.04 LTS and i386 or other CPU types, depending on your anticipated needs.
-(Note that custom point-release images are imported later, but you must import at least one image for each CPU architecture hereJ.)
+(Note that custom point-release images are imported later, but you must import at least one image for each CPU architecture here.)

 #.
 In the Images page, select the images you want MAAS to support and
    then click Import Images.
 A spinner will appear as the download